alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_052_eng.md

 I think about 2 months of production time was allocated per episode, but maybe we worked too hard and took too much time, resulting in 2 months (bitter laugh).
 The flow was that staff for the next episode would see the rushes or first print of preceding episodes and think "Alright, let's work hard to make something even better!" (laugh).
 So each episode became progressively more substantial.

-For this series, I handled character color design and color direction & inspection for each episode.
+For this series, I handled character colour design and colour direction & inspection for each episode.
 During this period, I was doubling up with Toei Video OVAs, but since those were mostly hard "realistic" works, doubling with *Tenjou-hen Uchuu Kouji*, which felt like a work with a somewhat different, softer atmosphere, was a good balance for me.

 I already had a strong tendency to get emotionally involved and absorbed in work, but this production had attractive circumstances beyond content.
 This *Tenjou-hen Uchuu Kouji* series was going to be released on LaserDisc!

 While LaserDisc (LD hereafter) is now a relic of the past, the feeling at the time was that it was a "digital" high-quality medium.
 While VHS or Beta videotape images deteriorated over time, images stored on LD could be reproduced beautifully semi-permanently.
 It was truly an attractive medium.

 Around this time, a new recording/playback format for music, MD (MiniDisk), also appeared, and "digital" technology was gradually becoming mainstream.
 Well, MD is still alive, but we never imagined that LD would meet such an abrupt end with hardware and all through "the rise of DVD" (bitter laugh).
 Now then.

 I knew "Uchuu Kouji" was a popular original work, but I had never read it myself, so before starting actual production work, I recklessly thought "First, let me try reading through the original?" and bought all the paperback volumes at once with a "ba-dump!"
 (By coincidence, I ran into Sato Jun'ichi at that bookstore!
 Seeing my bulk purchase of paperbacks, he laughed hard saying "I've never seen anyone buy books like this!" (laugh)).